scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 This overall pipeline can give very high quality results, but it takes 3-6 months to build and run a model, which is both expensive and also precludes the use of this approach for modeling emergent issues quickly enough to affect operational decisions.
-Most of these stages are also locked into a particular Windows-based GUI application that is typically tied to execution only on specific desktop machines where it is installed.
-In most cases, once the model input files are generated, they can be moved to an HPC cluster and run from the command line.
+Most of these stages are also locked into particular Windows-based GUI applications that are typically tied to execution only on specific desktop machines where they are installed.
+In most cases, once the model input files are generated, they can be moved to an HPC cluster and run from the command line, but then no GUI is available.
 This linkage of computation and visualization can be very problematic, because the local machine may not have enough processing power to simulate the model in a reasonable time, but if the model is simulated remotely, the resulting data files can be too large to be practical to transfer to the local machine for analysis.